wearesho-team/yii2-authentication/docs/TWO-FACTOR-AUTHENTICATION.md

 # Two factor authentication

 You can use [Controller](./src/TwoFactor/Controller.php) that provides two factor authentication.
-You need to pass Token\Repository and TokenGeneratorInterface in addition to base controller settings
+You need to pass Token\Repository and Wearesho\Token\Generator in addition to base controller settings

 ## Configuration